deepestblue/deepestblue.github.io/_posts/2012-12-31-the-melakarta-scheme-considered-harmful.md

 ### Usage

 In pedagogy and in musicology, a *rāga* is introduced as a child of a *mēḷakartā* and then in terms of its *ārōhaṇa* and *avarōhaṇa*.
-An excerpt from a song's [lyric page](http://www.karnatik.com/c2577.shtml) follows:
+An excerpt from a songʼs [lyric page](http://www.karnatik.com/c2577.shtml) follows:

     raagam: bEgaDa
     29 dheera shankaraabharaNam janya